canstralian/ForkDATThang/README.md

    - The "powershell" command will provide direct access to PowerShell functionalities, enabling more sophisticated scripting and automation capabilities.

 By upgrading to our Premium plan, you will gain access to these advanced features and enjoy a more comprehensive and powerful system management experience.

+## Pricing

+Unlock additional features and upgrade to the premium version!

+For more information on premium features and pricing, please contact @email_id

+## Support

+For any questions or support regarding this RAT, please contact @email_id

 ## Contributing